The Ultimate End of Year HR Checklist for 2024

 Effective performance reviews incorporate employee input and manager observations, fostering a collaborative discussion.
 Using performance review software can streamline evaluations and enhance feedback quality.

-Performance review are often linked to workers comp policy reviews.
+Performance reviews are often linked to workers comp policy reviews.
 If this is the case at your company and they are done at year end, workers comp policies must also be reviewed.

 This is also a great time to conduct year-end employee satisfaction or engagement surveys to inform next year’s HR strategies.
 These evaluations provide valuable insights into employee morale and areas for improvement.